MicrosoftDocs/security/trusted-root-docs/2020/august2020.md

 ms.topic: conceptual
 ---

-# July 2020 Deployment Notice - Microsoft Trusted Root Program
+# August 2020 Deployment Notice - Microsoft Trusted Root Program

-On Tuesday, July 28th, 2020, Microsoft will release a planned update to the Microsoft Trusted Root Certificate Program.
+On Tuesday, August 28th, 2020, Microsoft will release a planned update to the Microsoft Trusted Root Certificate Program.

 This release will **NotBefore** the following roots (CA \ Root Certificate \ SHA-1 Thumbprint):